BreadedJelly/LudaaaBot/README.md

 Everytime you play the audio of a youtube video with download mode on the audio will be first downloaded and stored into the "cache" folder.
 It is recommended that you use this mode to avoid streaming problems.
 This is the default mode, you can switch between modes with !downloadmode.

->Why is this bot called Red and the admin role "Transistor"?
-What's the meaning of !sing?

-They're all references to [Transistor](https://www.supergiantgames.com/games/transistor/), a videogame by Supergiant Games.

 ### TODO List
 - [x] [Start rewriting Red](https://github.com/Twentysix26/Red-DiscordBot/tree/develop)